pedditarakaraviteja/HospitalChargesforInpatients-Mapreduce/README.md

     * Language :
      Language used for map reducing python
     * What kind of chart will you use to display your results?
-     I will use pie chat to display results.
+     I will use pie chart to display results.

  - #### Sai Manikanta Durga Prasad Vinukonda